widrapp/documentation/README.md

 * `@list[my_list] #fun` : take each `person` element from the list and apply the special command `#fun` (= get tagged tag is 'fun') to each item.
 * `@list[my_list]` : take each `person` element from the list only and execute it.

 ### App controller

 To be completed.

+## Drives

+Drives can be accessed in 2 ways:
+* Using the drive shortcut `//drive_name`.
+Ex: `//home`, `//googleDrive`
+* Using the full command `get drive name is 'drive_name'`.
+Ex: `get drive name is 'googleDrive'`

+For more information about drivesrefer to the page [Drives](Drives.md)

+### Accessing folders and files in drives

+Accessing folders and files in drives is done by refering the drive and the path to be accessed:

+* `//home/my_folder/my_file.txt`
+* `//googleDrive/my_file_id`

+Note that in some cases the platform will use IDs instead of understandable paths.
+This is due to how the platform handles files and cannot be changed.
+This makes browsing the files via the command lines a bit more difficult but is transparent while using the UI.

+### Writing to a drive

+Writing to a drive can be used via a pipe to write to a folder or to a file.

+* `//home/my_folder || file //home/my_file.txt`
+* `//googleDrive/my_file_id || echo 'some text'`

 ## Platforms

+In addition to controllers commands can be executed against a specific platform.
+Those are pre-defined in Widr and support a number of operations based on what is possible via their public APIs.
+See the list of platform commands for a detailed list of available platforms.

+A platform can be specified using `@platform[platform_name]`, or can be abbreviated to only the platform name as the subject of the command.

+For instance, both examples are valid:
+* `@platform[youtube] get likes`
+* `youtube get likes`

 When targeting a specific platform other than Widr the name of the platform has to be specified either as the subject or by using the platform accessor:
 * As subject: youtube get likes